hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `subnetwork` - (Optional) The name or self_link of the Google Compute Engine subnetwork in which the cluster's instances are launched.

+* `vertical_pod_autoscaling` - Vertical Pod Autoscaling automatically adjusts the resources of pods controlled by it.
+    Structure is documented below.

 The `addons_config` block supports:

 * `horizontal_pod_autoscaling` - (Optional) The status of the Horizontal Pod Autoscaling